Foley Room: Composition

 The album was recorded in part at the Foley effects room at Ubisoft Montreal.
 In the past, Tobin had created music through the sampling of old vinyl records.
 However, Foley Room is a marked departure from his traditional technique.
 Inspired by the Foley rooms where sound effects are recorded for films, Tobin decided to record and work with original samples for the record.
-According to the Ninja Tune website, "Amon and a team of assistants headed out into the streets with high sensitivity microphones and recorded found sounds from tigers roaring to cats eating rats, neighbours singing in the bath to ants eating grass".
-Tobin also called upon The Kronos Quartet, Stefan Schneider and Sarah Pagé to record samples for the record.
+According to the Ninja Tune website, "Amon and a team of assistants headed out into the streets with high sensitivity microphones and recorded found sounds from tigers roaring to cats eating rats, neighbours singing in the bath to ants eating grass."

+Tobin also assembled a cast of diverse musicians to improvise music that was recorded as still more sampled material for the record, including Kronos Quartet, Patrick Watson, To Rococo Rot's Stefan Schneider, and harpist Sarah Pagé.

-Among the many field recordings captured by Tobin for the album include the sounds of wild animals, "roaring motorcycles, grinding chains, the crisp clashing of automated machinery, the delicate tiptoeing of ants, dripping water and clacking train tracks."
+Among the many analog tape field recordings captured by Tobin for the album include the sounds of wild animals, "roaring motorcycles, grinding chains, the crisp clashing of automated machinery, the delicate tiptoeing of ants, dripping water and clacking train tracks."